A recent scientific study has helped the foodservice

 have always been a pet peeve of mine because of the gross cross

-out on the market" ….
-Lawrence Pong, Principal Inspector for the City
+came out on the market" ….
+Lawrence Pong, Principal Inspector for

-of San Francisco, Bureau of Environmental Health Management.
+the City of San Francisco, Bureau of Environmental Health

-cardboard as a piece of equipment is completely unacceptable in a food
+how cardboard as a piece of equipment is completely unacceptable in

-service environment.
-The answer to the problem is the NSF
+a food service environment.
+The answer to the problem is the

-APPROVED KENKUT ® SAFETY DISPENSER – sold worldwide.
-Replacing the
+NSF APPROVED KENKUT ® SAFETY DISPENSER – sold worldwide.

-cardboard cutter boxes with KENKUT ® dispensers is an integral part of
+Replacing the cardboard cutter boxes with KENKUT ® dispensers is an